kurosh97/Bootstrap/README.md

 # Web-Page / Bootstrap

 ## Description
-went thru the basics of bootstrap and made a simple page with it.
+Went thru the basics of bootstrap and made a simple page with it.
 You can clone this and continue from there.

 ### Prerequisites